top of page

 SEO: Trumpf Opens Cutting-Edge Factory

-Meanwhile, there are clear-cut parallels between Farmington, the location of the Trump Inc. headquarters, and Ditzingen, the German town of about 25,000 where the Trumpf Group is headquartered — here are some quotes from a Ditzingen website:
+Meanwhile, there are clear-cut parallels between Farmington, the Connecticut town that Trumpf Inc. calls home, and Ditzingen, the German town of about 25,000 where the Trumpf Group is headquartered — to illustrate these parallels, here are some quotes from a Ditzingen website:

 "As a major regional center, Ditzingen stands for tradition and progress, urban flair and country charm. ...
 It is a pulsing, economically strong district ... that has not lost its rural appeal."